databricks/LearningSparkV2/chapter3/README.md

-This directory contains all the Scala and Python examples for Chapter 3.
+This directory contains the Scala and Python examples for Chapter 3.

-To use build and run thes examples cd in respective scala and py/src directory and follow simple intructions in relevant README.md files
+To build and run these examples cd in the respective scala or py/src directory and follow the instructions in the relevant README.md files.

-Have Fun
-Cheers!